zhenyulin/serverless-hot-boilerplate/README.md

 * Hot Module Reload with code linting and formatting
 * absolute path resolve (`..`less) in development and test
 * integration test in CI with local dynamodb
-* DX boost with express, dynamoose
+* use express, dynamoose instead of naked Lambda, Dynamodb API

 ## Development